-The purpose of the Mycenaean Atlas is to furnish accurate lat/lon pairs for Bronze Age sites in the eastern Mediterranean.
+The purpose of the Mycenaean Atlas is to furnish accurate lat/lon pairs for Bronze Age sites in the central and eastern Mediterranean.
 The emphasis of the Atlas is on the Later Greek Bronze Age (the Mycenaean) although the Atlas does include sites associated with the Early Bronze, Middle Bronze, Sub-Mycenaean, and the Geometric.
-Presently there are more than 1800 named and located sites in the Atlas.
+Presently there are more than 4300 named and located sites in the Atlas.

 From the control screen you can reach all the available controls in the MAP.

-It contains the usual menu buttons, Regional Gazetteer, General Gazetteer, Info page, Using the MAP, and Blog.
+It contains the usual menu controls: Search, Info page, Using the MAP, and Blog.

 The 'Combined Control' allows you to draw a map using one or more of three criteria: Region, Ceramic Horizon, and/or (artifact) type.
 To reset these three criteria to null simply click on the 'Reset' button.

 Using the control is simple.
 Click on the arrow of the desired criterion (e.g., 'Region') and you will get a drop-down menu.
 Click on, say, 'Magnesia'.
 Then click on the 'Generate Map' button.
 Your map will appear.
 Here is the Magnesia example.